globalbiodata/inventory_update/README.md

         * *India (33)*
         * *Germany (17)*
         * *Canada (12)*
-      * Notes on debatable decisions:
+      * Notes on augmentation
         1) Provision of input files and scripts allows for reproducibility but these scripts will not be generalizable for future updates!
 Data and code must be reviewed/edited for any future updates to ensure countries are not missed, etc.
       * Plotted maps (jpegs) using new_biodata_resources_2024_augmented.csv

 * To do:
   * Analyze updated metadata for 3112 resources identified in 2022 inventory, e.g., changes in citations and URL status?
   * Other analyses?
 Funders?
-  * Deposit updated inventory file(s) and manual review guide in GBC Collection in as V2 in Zenodo
+  * Deposit updated inventory file and manual review guide in GBC Collection in (as V2s) in Zenodo